geraintluff/jsfx/README.md

 * Smooth Limiter - a limiter that aims to have the correction curve as smooth as possible
 * Panalysis - visualise and manipulate the stereo field of the audio
 * Learning Sampler - a basic sampler that records incoming audio and plays it back
+* Hammer And String - a monophonic string resonator/synth with portamento

 Presets (RPL) for these effects can be downloaded from GitHub.